mesn1985/WebApplicationSecurityBasicsLab/crAPI/3_Active_reconnaissance.md

 Now you have your own specific wordlist for crAPI which you can execute any time.
 The paths on the wordlist does not lead to vulnerabilities(At least not all of them), but it provides you with an overview of the available paths.
 And you even discovered a single vulnerability along the way.

+There should be fewer results from using the `quickhits.txt` file.
+This is because the file contains fewer words and different words than `common.txt`, but the  result should show that they have at least 1 word in common.

 ## 5 Enumerating crAPI with ZAP.
 [OWasp ZAP](https://www.zaproxy.org/) is a open source web analysis tool.
 Unlike [Burp suite](https://portswigger.net/burp), you don't have to pay for the full functionality of the application.